pkp/pkp-docs/dev/contributors/index.md

 - For **bugs**, follow the reproduction steps or request reproduction steps when none have been provided.
 Request better reproduction steps or close the issue when unable to reproduce it.
 - For **enhancements**, ask questions to gather all the information necessary to understand the request.
 Close the issue and ask the reporter to post in the [feature requests forum](https://forum.pkp.sfu.ca/c/questions/5) when more discussion is needed to reach concensus or assess its priority.

+Allow two weeks for the person who filed the issue to respond to any requests for reproduction steps or more information.
+If they don't reply after two weeks, close the issue.

 When an issue is confirmed, assign the appropriate labels and projects.
 Assign a milestone to bugs in the stable version, but not to other issues.

 ### Todo